Neurofibromatosis is a neurocutaneous syndrome (a syndrome with neurologic and cutaneous manifestations).

 Diagnosis is made using clinical criteria; neuroimaging is done if patients have neurologic abnormalities.

-There is no specific treatment, but neurofibromas that cause severe symptoms may be removed surgically or treated with radiation therapy.
+There is no specific treatment, but neurofibromas that cause severe symptoms may be removed surgically.

 The following are some English-language resources that may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

 United Kingdom Neurofibromatosis Association Clinical Advisory Board: Guidelines for the diagnosis and management of individuals with NF1